 - Shrunken Treasures: Miniaturization in Books and Art.
 The Walters Art Museum, Baltimore.
 2009.

-Provenance Dikran Kelekian, Paris and New York [claims found at Caesarea]; Henry Walters, Baltimore, 1913, by purchase; Walters Art Museum, 1931, by bequest.
+Provenance Dikran Kelekian, Paris and New York [date and mode of acquisition unknown] [said to be from Caesarea]; Henry Walters, Baltimore, 1913, by purchase; Walters Art Museum, 1931, by bequest.

 Inscriptions [Translation from composite text of Cuneiform Digital Library, M. Trolle Larsen.
 Festschrift Lubor Matous.
 Edited by Blahoslav Hruška,and Géza Komoróczy.
 Budapest: Eotvos Lorand Tudomanyegytem, 1978.]
 From Itur-ilī / to Ennam-Aššur / say: 8 minas of tiri-silver / I gave you, / 8 minas of tiri-silver / under my seal Saḫarli / and Azu brought to you; / in all, 16 minas have come to you. / Why is it that / for yourself gold, / each shekel you made and [erasure at end of line] / you sent here, but [erasure at end of line] / to me nothing [erasure at end of line] /you sent? [erasure at end of line] / This is important: for / the 16 minas of silver red gold / for smelting / buy and with your servant / send to me!
 This is important: / a dishonest man / must not cheat you!
 To / drinking yourself / do not give!
 To white gold / your hand/ do not lift. / You may not know that white tin / is plentiful here. [https://cdli.ucla.edu/P272898]